U-18 event in Texas gets attention of Kraken, other NHL teams thanks to other COVID-19 restrictions

 From a local perspective, Seattle Thunderbirds goalie Thomas Milic is backing up Canadian starter Benjamin Gaudreau and entering Wednesday had allowed just one goal in two games.
 T-birds star forward Conner Roulette has two goals, three assists, and defenseman Olen Zellweger of the Everett Silvertips a goal and six assists.

-The Kraken had hoped to see other top prospects, but Team USA was hampered by injury absences of two potential top-10 picks from its national team development program — defenseman Luke Hughes, 17, and center Chaz Lucius, 18.
+The Kraken hoped to see other top prospects, but Team USA was hampered by injury absences of two potential top-10 picks from its national team development program — defenseman Luke Hughes, 17, and center Chaz Lucius, 18.
 One reason the U.S. so successful at the U-18 tournament is its development team devotes year-round preparation for it, which not all countries do.

 So missing two program mainstays didn’t help.
 Hughes, whose brothers, Jack, and Quinn, were drafted Nos.
 1 and 7 overall in 2019 and 2018, respectively, is another potential Kraken top-five pick.